Esri/node-arcgis/source/index.md

 ## `user`

-> Almost all the methods off `ArcGIS()` return an object immediately, which sets up the methods for interacting with the platform.
-These methods almost always return promises, and involve making requests to the domain.
+> Every method off `ArcGIS()` returns a promise, and involve making requests to the domain.

 This object us used to interact with a user - your own user account, other users in your organization, or publicly available users that are not associated with your organization.
 This method is also used to create new users by inviting them to your organization.